cilium/ebpf/docs/ebpf/contributing/index.md

     * Have ["Write"][permissions] role
     * CODEOWNER of a part of the code base
     * In-depth review of code, escalates to maintainers if necessary
+        * For bugfixes: review within 1-2 days
+        * Otherwise: review within a work week
+        * When lacking time: escalate to maintainers, but don’t ignore
 * [ebpf-lib-maintainers]
     * Have ["Admin"][permissions] role
     * Manage releases
-    * Triage incoming issues and discussions
+    * Triage incoming issues and discussions and pull in CODEOWNERS if needed
     * Maintain CI & project permissions
     * Maintain roadmap and encourage contributions towards it
     * Merge approved PRs